-BC is currently in Phase 3 of BC's Restart Plan, which allows a gradual return to organized sport under enhanced protocols as discussed in detail throughout these guidelines.
-These guidelines must be used as a template for the BCSSA and member clubs of BCSSA ("clubs") to develop their own Return to Skating Plan ("plan").
+These guidelines must be used as a template for BCSSA and member clubs of BCSSA ("clubs") to develop their own COVID-19 Safety Plan ("plan").
 Each club's plan must, at minimum, be in compliance with orders and guidance issued by the Provincial Health Officer and must be available to the public (posted at a venue and/or on the organization's website).
 The Board of Directors of each club is responsible for ensuring the plan meets these minimum requirements.
 Clubs will be required to coordinate with their venue(s) to ensure adherence to the venue's COVID-19 response plan.
 Venue plans may vary greatly across the province based on the nature of the venue and requirements of the municipality and local health authority.